esmafidan/FridayProj7/README.md

 Main Program Logic
 Prompt the user to choose a color and input a string of text Display the user's text in the chosen color

+### Project 6: Bank Account Management System
+Overview:
+This project simulates a simple bank account system.
+The program allows users to deposit, withdraw, and check their balance after entering their account number.
+It uses a BankAccount class to define attributes and methods related to account management.

+Expectations:

+Create a BankAccount class with methods for depositing, withdrawing, and checking the balance.
+Use an indefinite loop to allow the user to continue performing actions on their account.
+Provide practice with object-oriented programming concepts, including classes, attributes, methods, and loops.

+Notes:
+Define the BankAccount class
+Initialize the account with an account number and a starting balance Add the deposit amount to the balance
+Subtract the withdrawal amount from the balance if funds are sufficient Return the current balance
+Create an instance of BankAccount
+Start an indefinite loop for user interactions
+Exit condition for the loop
+Check if the account number matches the user's account Prompt for deposit amount and call the deposit method Prompt for withdrawal amount and call the withdraw method Call the check_balance method to display the current balance